-- Integrated commercial and manufactured home policies into Policy Center in February 2018, completing the implementation of a more modern policy administration system. - Developed a program to comply with House Bill 2439 which changed the windstorm certification process and allows TWIA to issue Certificates of Compliance (WPI-8-C) for completed improvements. - Optimized the enterprise-wide voice system to provide scalability and more efficiency for customer-facing employees and deliver improved policyholder and agent service levels. - Implemented Claims Center, providing increased automation, improved data management, and better insight into claims for all stakeholders. - Developed extensive new hire orientation, online business training, and manager-specific skills to promote a continuously learning and improving organization.
+- Completed implementation of a more modern policy administration system, Policy Center, in February 2018. - Developed a windstorm certification program to comply with House Bill 2439, allowing TWIA to issue Certificates of Compliance (WPI-8-C) for completed improvements. - Optimized the enterprise-wide voice system to provide for scalability and to improve the performance levels of customer-facing employees. - Implemented Claims Center, providing increased automation, improved data management, and better insight into claims for all stakeholders. - Developed extensive new hire orientation, online business training, and manager-specific skills to promote a continuously learning and improving organization.